Match Point | 2005

 The Queen’s Club, Palliser Road, W14, is the tennis club where ambitious Chris Wilton (Jonathan Rhys Meyers) is working as a coach when he meets upper crust Tom Hewett (Matthew Goode).
 Named after Queen Victoria, the club was established in 1886 as the first multipurpose sports complex in the world.
 As newer stadiums such as Twickenham, Wembley and White City took over rugby, soccer and athletics, the club focused on lawn tennis, and now hosts the world famous Queen's Club Championships.

 Originally a Tudor mansion, Englefield is a private home and not open to visitors, though you can take a look around the gardens.
-It's also appeared as Charles Xavier's house in Matthew Vaughn’s X-Men: First Class, in Oscar-winner The King's Speech, with Colin Firth, and the 2008 Noël Coward adaptation Easy Virtue (with Colin Firth, again, and Jessica Biel).
+It's also appeared as Charles Xavier's house in Matthew Vaughn’s X-Men: First Class, in Oscar-winner The King's Speech, with Colin Firth, as 'Hellman Hall' in Disney's Cruella, and the 2008 Noël Coward adaptation Easy Virtue (with Colin Firth, again, and Jessica Biel).

 Socially climbing Chris is eager to accept the offer of an evening at the opera with the well-heeled Hewetts at the Royal Opera House, Bow Street, Covent Garden.
 The theatrical backdrop to the London scenes of Michael Powell and Emeric Pressburger’s The Red Shoes, also seen in Sixties international espionage thriller Where The Spies Are, starring David Niven.
 While closed for radical refurbishment during the Nineties, it became the ‘Fhloston Paradise’ opera house, where the blue alien diva performs, in Luc Besson’s The Fifth Element.